As an Amazon Associate, I earn from qualifying purchases.

 The good news is you can bust out some freaking rad steamed beets in under 20 minutes in your Instant Pot.
 And I’m going to teach you how.
 You sit tight and read on.

-How to Make Instant Pot Beets
+Let’s Make Instant Pot Beets!

 Other recipes might recommend cooking the beets with the root and skin still on and then peeling them after the fact.
 That requires your hands to look like a scene from Carrie and plus, you’re going to be dealing with some hot AF beets.

 You though?
-You are super smart and you’re cutting the skin off first and then steam.
+You are super smart and you’re cutting the skin off first and then steaming.
 Cut the beet top and beet butt (technical people will call it the root end, but whatevs) off.
-Place the root end on a cutting board and using a sharp knife, cut downward to remove the skin.
-Save the greens for a salad, Instant Pot sous vide egg bites or a quiche.

 Pro Tips/Recipe Notes